 - Difference in price due to increased weight of the calves.
 Keeping in mind the above point, sometimes fleshy calves are discounted at market or bring less per pound. <p/>

 - Efficiency of nutrient utilization of creep.
 Typically, producers value creep by price.
 The lower priced feeds typically contain the cheapest feeds that are lowest in energy.
 Even if adequate energy is available in a creep, it might not all be thoroughly utilized.
 Regardless of creep quality, it is important to always include a product like Amaferm® in the creep feed.
-Amaferm is a precision prebiotic designed to enhance digestibility by amplifying the nutrient supply within for maximum performance.
-Amaferm is research-proven to increase intake, digestibility and absorption of nutrients, increasing not only the nutritional value of the creep feed, but helping make the pasture nutrients more digestible as well.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.
 Research has proven that calves receiving Amaferm will gain about one-quarter pound more per day, and at current market price that is a return of about 38 cents per day on a 4-cent investment for the Amaferm. <p/>

 - Pasture conditions.
 In the case of poor pasture conditions, creep is an extremely effective tool in decreasing some of the grazing pressure and the needs of the cows since the calves will get more nutrients from the creep.
 BioZyme offers three products that can be incorporated with feedstuffs found at the local mill to create a complete ration, and an additional product that can be incorporated into any pre-formulated/bagged creep feed.